heng2j/Deep_Images_Hub/README.md

 #### Challenges

+1. Need to prepare the Open Images Dataset and group them into Image-Level Labels first.
-1. Create a pipeline to simulate data transferring between mobile to cloud distributed system at scale.
+2. Create a pipeline to simulate data transferring between mobile to cloud distributed system at scale.
-2. Automate filtering, preprocessing and data organizing on the fly.
+3. Automate filtering, preprocessing and data organizing on the fly.
-3. Automatically verifying and clustering images uploaded by users.
+4. Automatically verifying and clustering images uploaded by users.

 ###### Performance Optimizations: